|A Glossary of Embossing Terminology|

 pin-to-pin embossing / laminating - One of several ways in which two layers or plies of embossed product are brought together in a laminating nip for a general process known as double-nip embossing laminating.
 Also known as "foot-to-foot" or "tip-to-tip".
 Pin-to-pin lamination means that the raised elements of each layer contact each other at their tips, which is where the bonding occurs.
 In normal practice, an adhesive glue is applied to the tips of the raised elements of only one of the two layers.
 The layers are pressed together in the lamination nip, where the two embossing rollers come into contact.
 Other versions of embossing laminating are nested, and random registration.

 ply bonding - A process which causes plies to adhere together, usually rather weakly, so that it is fairly easy to separate the plies without tearing the paper.
 When the plies are bonded much more tightly, the adhesion process is usually called laminating.
+Ply bonding is important for bath tissue and for facial tissue whenever either is sold as having two or more plies.
 The most common ply bonding process uses a set of narrow knurled wheels that are pressed against a smooth anvil roll, and the multiple plies of paper are passed between the wheels and the anvil.
-The very high pressure at the contact points between the knurling and the anvil causes the paper to fuse into glassine.
-This method of ply bonding causes very visible lines in the product, sometimes described as "railroad tracks".
-Other methods include the application of a tiny amount of hot-melt glue between the plies, which is completely invisible.
+This process is often called edge embossing.
+The very high pressure at the contact points between the knurling and the anvil causes the paper to fuse into glassine at those points.
+This method of ply bonding causes very visible lines in the product, sometimes negatively described as “railroad tracks”.
+Embossing two or more plies together in a single nip can also create a weak bond between the plies (this works best with a paper-to-steel nip).
+For bath tissue, the process of perforating the sheets usually creates a weak ply bond at each perf line.
+Another method of ply bonding applies a small amount of hot-melt glue between the plies, which is completely invisible.

 properties of absorbent tissue paper products -